open-telemetry/opentelemetry-js/README.md

 | [@opentelemetry/shim-opentracing][otel-shim-opentracing] | OpenTracing shim allows existing OpenTracing instrumentation to report to OpenTelemetry |

 ## Upgrade guidelines
-\

 ### 0.19.0 to 1.0.0-rc.0

-- All plugins have been removed use instrumentations.
+- All plugins have been removed in favor of instrumentations.
 ```javascript

 ```